 1900.
 Bostedo Pneumatic Tube Company vs Harris-Emery.
 "Suit has been brought in the United States court by the Bostedo Pneumatic Tube Company of Chicago against the Harris-Emery company of this city [Des Moines, Ia.], for an injunction to restrain the defendant company from infringement upon a patent plaintiff has on a system of tubes used for a pneumatic cash carrier system.
 It is claimed that the system now in use in the Harris-Emery store is an infringement."
 Iowa State Bystander, 13 Jul.
 1900, p.2

 1904.
 Lamson Pneumatic Tube Co v.
 Phillips.
+High Court of Justice.
+Chancery Division.
 The defendant's contract of employment stated that, on ceasing to work for the plaintiffs, he would not engage in a similar business, for a period of five years, anywhere in the Eastern hemisphere.
 It was felt that such a restriction was reasonable, bearing in mind the plaintiffs' business.